Skip to main content

 How does the soroban make mental math faster?

 With practice you stop touching the beads and start picturing them.
-This mental-abacus skill, called anzan, lets you add, subtract, multiply, and divide by visualizing bead movements instead of counting — which is dramatically faster than working with digits in your head.
+This mental-abacus skill, called anzan, lets you add, subtract, multiply, and divide by visualizing the same bead movements you learned on the physical frame.

 What is Flash Anzan?